 More information on the ORCID researcher identifier:

 Research activities are a part of your visibility as an expert.
-A research activity is an expert task related to RDI, teaching, or other expert activities.
-It can for example be a conference poster, a lecture, or thesis supervision.
+A research activity is an expert task related to RDI, teaching, or your other professional activities.
+It can be, for example, a conference poster, a lecture, or thesis supervision.

-Research activities are often comparable merits to other expert outputs, e.g. publications, so it can be important to collect and show them to promote the visibility of your merit and expertise.
+Research activities are often comparable merits to other expert outputs, such as publications.
+Therefore it is advisable to collect and show information on them to promote your merits and the visibility of your expertise.

 Save your research activity information to the Research activity service in the Turku UAS JUSTUS service.
-You are responsible for the accuracy of your research activity information.
+You are responsible for the accuracy of your research activity information, and it is up to you to decide which activities you choose to show in your expert / researcher profile.

 Social networking sites for researchers are platforms like ResearchGate and Academia.edu.
 However, they are not publishing platforms that meet the criteria of open access publishing and can even decrease the positive effects of open access.